1. Home

 “Most can be treated with specific oral antibiotics,” Dr. Loenser says.
 Depending on the case, treatment may also include fluids, anti-inflammatories, antiprotozoals, or other medications.

-Dr. Loenser points out that many tick-borne diseases can be treated easily—as long as they’re detected early on.
+Dr. Loenser points out that many canine tick-borne diseases can be treated easily—as long as they’re detected early on.

 “But if the diseases have been undetected for weeks or months, the treatments can be more complicated and less successful,” she warns.